King Olav V of Norway

 Crown Prince Olav, c.1912.
 Photo: The Royal House of Norway, Court Archives

 Following his elementary education, Olav attended the Norwegian Military Academy, graduating in 1924, and then studied law and economics at Balliol College, Oxford University, graduating in 1926.
-An avid skier and sailor, Olav represented Norway in the 1928 Olympic Games, winning a Gold Medal in the sailing competition and remained active in sailing his whole life.
+An avid skier and sailor, Olav represented Norway in the 1928 Olympic Games, winning a Gold Medal in the sailing competition, and remained active in sailing his whole life.

-Crown Prince Olav served in the Norwegian Armed Forces, first in the navy and then the army, working his way up to the rank of Colonel by 1936.
+Crown Prince Olav served in the Norwegian Armed Forces, first in the navy and then the army, working to the rank of Colonel by 1936.
 In 1939, he was appointed Admiral of the Norwegian Royal Navy, and General of the Royal Army.
 His extensive military training would serve him well in the coming years, as the Nazis began their takeover of Europe.

 photo: Wikipedia

-On March 21, 1929, at the Oslo Cathedral in Oslo, Olav married his first cousin, Princess Märtha of Sweden.
+On March 21, 1929, at the Oslo Cathedral in Oslo, Olav married his first cousin Princess Märtha of Sweden.

-The couple took up residence at the Skaugum Estate in Asker, Norway and had three children:
+The couple took up residence at the Skaugum Estate in Asker, Norway, and had three children:

 Olav, his wife, and children; Photo Credit – Wikipedia